-Ofcom Child Safety Report - follows ongoing US stock market trends, trading momentum, and investor sentiment.
+Ofcom Child Safety Report - sector rotation, market leadership, and trend analysis.
 Ofcom, the UK communications regulator, has stated that major video-sharing platforms including TikTok and YouTube are “not safe enough” for children.
 The regulator’s assessment highlights ongoing concerns about age verification and exposure to harmful content.
 YouTube said it works with experts to deliver age-appropriate experiences, while TikTok expressed disappointment that Ofcom did not acknowledge its safety features.

 Live News